Vaccine type |

 |

-*Changed to single dose regimen Feb 2023 for immune competent people aged 9-25 years (reducing lower age and raising upper age for catch-up from 19 years), however included at 12-13 years in NIP.
-Also recommended in all MSM (any age - consider past/future exposure, only funded to 25y), not recommended adults 26 years and older otherwise.
+*Changed to single dose regimen Feb 2023 for immune competent people aged 9-25 years (reducing lower age and raising upper age for catch-up from 19 years), included at 12-13 years in NIP.
+Also recommended in all MSM (any age - consider past/future exposure, funded to 25y), not recommended adults 26 years and older otherwise.
 Recommended for immunocompromised (suggest 9 years and older) - 3-dose schedule, 0,2,6 months (also noting licensing below).
 See Immunisation Handbook.

 From Feb 2023 - 9-valent HPV funded 9-25 years inclusive.
 HPV vaccines not recommended during pregnancy, can be given during breastfeeding.
 Licensed for females age 9–45 years and males 9–26 years. |